-… to my electronic repository for all things academic.
+… to my electronic repository of professional enterprise.

 I am an academic and a maker.
-As a historian of early modern science, specializing in medico-alchemical laboratory technologies, materials and sensory experiences, as well as the production and trade of chemical medicine in the British Atlantic world.
+As a historian of early modern science, I examine 17th century medico-alchemical laboratory technologies, materials and sensory experiences, as well as the production and trade of chemical medicine in the British Atlantic world.
 This research extends to the study of emblem culture in alchemical practice as a form of encrypting theoretical and practical information as allegorized text and images.
 As a maker, my work encompasses jewelry studies where I views the histories and techniques of jewelry making as an intellectual question and a humanitarian concern.
 These interests draw from my previous professional experience in Toronto’s jewelry industry as a designer and wax model-maker.
-I received my PhD from the Bard Graduate Center, and I am the Director of 12 Keys Consultancy & Design, LLC.
+I received my PhD from the Bard Graduate Center, and I am the Director and founder of 12 Keys Consultancy & Design, LLC.

 My academic research, publications, and works in progress center on 17th-century medico-alchemical culture.
 For the past few years, I have been working on Furnace and Fugue: A Digital Edition of Michael Maier’s Atalanta fugiens (1618) with Scholarly Commentary.
 This born-digital publication, co-edited with Tara Nummedal (Brown University, History), has its genesis in my postdoctoral research at the Science History Institute (formerly the Chemical Heritage Foundation), from which emerged a multi-disciplinary collaboration involving historians of science and of art, musicologists and performers, digital scholars, and rare books curators.
 Furnace and Fugue has been developed by Brown University Library’s Mellon-supported Digital Publications Initiative, and will be published by the University of Virginia Press in Fall 2020 as an open-access edition.